Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ## LakeHouseTableDatasetTypeProperties
 ### Properties
+* **schema**: any: The schema name of Microsoft Fabric LakeHouse Table.
+Type: string (or Expression with resultType string).
 * **table**: any: The name of Microsoft Fabric LakeHouse Table.
 Type: string (or Expression with resultType string).

 ## LicensedComponentSetupTypeProperties